N.B. We warmly welcome players of ALL kinds of harps to attend our festival.

 Scroll further down this page for more information on what makes us special...

-The early Irish harp – wire-strung, with a melting, bell-like resonance – was the zenith of medieval Gaelic music culture, played in Ireland and in the Scottish Highlands & Islands, from the early Middle Ages until the years just after 1800, when it died out.
+The early Irish harp — wire-strung, with a melting, bell-like resonance — was the zenith of medieval Gaelic music culture, played in Ireland and in Scotland, from the early Middle Ages until the the nineteenth century, when it died out.

 By the early sixteenth century, the early Irish harp came to symbolise Ireland itself, and is still depicted in the national emblem.
-It died out in the nineteenth century, replaced by the modern Irish harp (aka lever harp , Celtic harp, and clarsach), a different instrument.
+The modern Irish harp (aka lever harp, Celtic harp, and clarsach) is a different instrument.

-The HHSI exists to promote this pre-colonial harp, which is also called cláirseach, clàrsach, Gaelic harp, old-Irish harp and wire-strung harp.
+The HHSI exists to promote the older instrument, which is also called cláirseach, clàrsach, Gaelic harp, old-Irish harp and wire-strung harp.

 We explore the performance practices, traditions and history of the early Irish harp, giving you the skills you need to source, research, reconstruct, and play medieval to 18th-century music of Ireland and Scotland.
 We introduce you to the earliest harp-music manuscripts and printed sources, enabling you to discover as much as possible about the old traditions.